andresebr/kumodd/README.md

 - Files can be filtered by category, such as doc, image, or video.
 - Metadata columns may be selected in the configuration file.
 - Available Google Drive API metadata is preserved.
-- File time stamps are preserved and verified.
+- Last Modified file system time stamp is preserved and verified.
-- MD5 digests are preserved and verified.
+- MD5 digest is preserved and verified.
 - File size is preserved and verified.

 ## Usage examples

+Both the list (-l) and download (-d) options create a CSV file and a stdout text containing identical colums.

 List (-l) all documents:
 ``` shell